Aikatsu! The Movie

-The film focuses on Ichigo and the others preparing for "Ichigo Hoshiyama Super Live" event.
+Aikatsu!
+The Movie (劇場版 アイカツ！, Gekijōban Aikatsu!) is a 2014 Japanese animated musical film directed by Yuichiro Yano, with Ryūichi Kimura as chief director and written by Yōichi Katō; the film is based on an anime television series with a same name by Hajime Yatate and Bandai.
+Produced by Sunrise and distributed by Toei Company, it focuses on Ichigo Hoshimiya and her friends preparing for "Ichigo Hoshimiya Super Live" event.
+The film stars the voices of Sumire Morohoshi, Azusa Tadokoro, Ayaka Ōhashi, Shino Shimoji, Asami Seto, Kiyono Yasuno, Yūna Mimura, Ayumi Fujimura, and Minako Kotobuki.
+It was released in Japan on December 13, 2014.

 Plot

 After performance at a live concert goes successful, the school headmistress, Orihime asks Ichigo and her friends backstage to hold a special live event: "Ichigo Hoshimiya Super Live".
 After the press conference, Akari decides that she wants to help Ichigo and the others for the event.
 Ichigo asks Naoto to write a song for her, but declines and suggest Kanon, a local singer and songwriter.
 Kanon agrees, and briefly bonds with the girls with a supreme strawberry parfait.

 Later that night, Ichigo receives a message from Mizuki to meet her at a stadium, who surprisingly tells her that she'll stop being an idol.
 While disappointed, the girls continue to plan the event with help from others.
 As the three are practicing, Kanon comes and tells them that the song is ready.
 As Ichigo realizes that the song shouldn't be just for the fans, she hopes that it'll convince Mizuki to continue being an idol.

 During the performance, Ichigo's crystal mic gets stolen by Swallow Thieves, which Shion helps it get it back in time.
 While Kaede, Sakura and Yurika manages to get the premium cards back in time, Akari also brings Mizuki in time, after searching for her in fourteen places.
 During Ichigo's performance, Akari tells Mizuki to join the performance, but she asks Akari to join with her.
 After the event, Mizuki tells Ichigo that she'll continue being an idol, and as a thank you gift, Ichigo gives Akari her crystal mic.